 Rights of redress for members of the public:

-- Complaint in writing or in person to the Senior Officer at the appropriate police station or in writing to the Chief Constable of the force concerned.
+Complain in writing or in person to the Senior Officer at the appropriate police station or to the Chief Constable of the force concerned.

-Rights of redress for South Yorkshire Police staff:
+Rights of redress for South Yorkshire Police personnel:

-South Yorkshire Police staff who feel they have grounds for concern in relation to the implementation of policies may seek redress through any of the following:
+South Yorkshire Police personnel who feel they have grounds for concern in relation to the implementation of policies may, as appropriate:

-This statement of agreed policy replaces previous D50812
+This statement of agreed policy is new (Aug 2017)